COMCIFS/comcifs.github.io/draft/CIF_processes_discussion.md

 # Next step

-The "Documenting a process" proposal is discussed by COMCIFS as per Step 1 above.
-If COMCIFS agrees, a working group is formed to document the process for creating new procedures, as per Step 2 above.
+The "Creating procedures" proposal is discussed by COMCIFS as per Step 1 above.
+Once COMCIFS has agreed, a working group is formed to document the process for creating new procedures, as per Step 2 above.